Skip to main content

 4. Sending data to Shopify

 Once you've transformed the data, the next step is to send it to Shopify.
 But before we can do that, we need to get the details of the specific Shopify store where the product will be sent.
-To do this, we'll extract the required information from the Message:
+To do this, we'll extract the required information from the message:

 • integrationKey